 Following in the footsteps of Walter de Maria, Maria Lassnig, Jeff Wall and Mona Hatoum, Robert Ryman is the fifth winner of the Roswitha Haftmann Prize.
+The public award ceremony will take place on 10 November 2005 in the Kunsthaus Zürich.

 The Roswitha Haftmann Foundation awards this prize every one to three years to a living artist whose work is of outstanding importance.
 Valued at CHF 120,000 this is the most generous art prize in Europe.
 The Board of the Foundation, which selects the prizewinner, consists of the Directors (or a representative) of the Kunstmuseum Bern, the Kunstmuseum Basel, the Museum Ludwig in Cologne and the Kunsthaus Zürich, and other members named in the Constitution of the Foundation or co-opted by the Board itself.